open/close all folders

 - Pintsized Powerhouse: He's tiny, but can still knock around Pokémon many times his size.

 - Proud Warrior Race Guy: Very arrogant about his species.

 - The Worf Effect: Was one of Ash's main battlers playing a star role against Maylene and Crasher Wake (while having a good performance against Fantina) but after defeating Crasher Wake's Floatzel, Buizel rarely won any battles afterwards.

 - Averted when he beat Paul's Gastrodon in the Sinnoh League and managed to put up a better fight against Paul's Drapion than Staraptor and Torterra before going down.

 - Acrophobic Bird: As a Gligar.
 It mostly has better luck flying after evolving into Gliscor.
 Mostly.

 - Big Creepy-Crawlies: It is part-bat, part scorpion.

-- Bullet Hell: Its Stone Edge attack is portrayed as a large number of stones spiraling around him and then being launched at his opponent in a swarm.
+- Bullet Hell: Its Stone Edge attack is portrayed as a large number of stones spiraling around it and then being launched at its opponent in a swarm.